 Kristin Schumacher joined the CBP as a policy analyst in February 2013.
 Prior to joining the CBP, Kristin taught public policy and public administration courses in the School of Public Affairs at the University of Colorado Denver and held research positions with the University and the Feminist Majority Foundation.
 She also worked in fundraising and development with the Colorado AIDS Project in Denver.
 Kristin received a Ph.D. in public affairs from the University of Colorado Denver and a master’s degree in social work with an emphasis in policy and administration from the University of Texas, Austin.

-Janice Selby joined the CBP as office manager in 2008.
+Janice Selby has been the CBP's director of operations since February 2014 and has been with the organization since 2008.
 Janice received her bachelor's degree in communications from San Jose State University.

 Jean Ross, EXECUTIVE DIRECTOR, 1995-2012